Leicester: Shopping

 The city centre has two large shopping malls – Highcross Leicester and the Haymarket Shopping Centre.
 The Haymarket Shopping Centre opened in 1974 and has two levels of shopping, multi-storey parking for up to 500 cars, a bus station and is home to the Haymarket Theatre.
 Highcross Leicester opened in 2008 after work to redevelop "The Shires Centre" was completed at a cost of £350 million (creating 120 stores, 15 restaurants, a cinema, 110,000 m2 of shopping space).

 St Martin's Square and the Leicester Lanes area has numerous designer and specialist shops; several of the city's Victorian arcades are located in the same neighbourhood.
 Leicester Market is the largest outdoor covered market in Europe.
+It central feature, the Leicester Corn Exchange, has been converted into a public house.

 Central Leicester is the location for several department stores including John Lewis, Debenhams.

 The Golden Mile is the name given to a stretch of Belgrave Road renowned for its authentic Indian restaurants, sari shops, and jewellers; the Diwali celebrations in Leicester are focused on this area and are the largest outside the sub-continent.

 Food and drink

 Henry Walker was a successful pork butcher who moved from Mansfield to Leicester in the 1880s to take over an established business in High Street.
 The first Walker's crisp production line was in the empty upper storey of Walker's Oxford Street factory in Leicester.
 In the early days the potatoes were sliced by hand and cooked in an ordinary deep fryer.
 In 1971 the Walker's crisps business was sold to Standard Brands, an American firm, who sold on the company to Frito-Lay.
 Walker's crisps makes 10 million bags of crisps per day at two factories in Beaumont Leys, and is the UK's largest grocery brand.
 The Beaumont Leys manufacturing plant is world's largest crisp factory.

 Meanwhile, the sausage and pie business was bought out by Samworth Brothers in 1986.
 Production outgrew the Cobden Street site and pork pies are now manufactured at a meat processing factory and bakery in Beaumont Leys, coincidentally near to the separately owned crisp factories.
 Sold under the Walker's name and under UK retailers own brands such as Tesco, over three million hot and cold pies are made each week.
-Henry Walker's butcher shop at 4–6 Cheapside sold Walker's sausages and pork pies until March 2012 when owner Scottish Fife Fine Foods ceased trading, although the shop was temporarily open and selling Walker's pies for the Christmas 2012 season.
+Henry Walker's butcher shop at 4–6 Cheapside sold Walker's sausages and pork pies until March 2012 when owner Scottish Fife Fine Foods ceased trading, although the shop was temporarily open and selling Walker's pies for the Christmas season of 2012.

 Landmarks

-There are ten scheduled monuments in Leicester and thirteen Grade I listed buildings: some sites, such as Leicester Castle and the Jewry Wall, appear on both lists.
+There are 10 scheduled monuments in Leicester, 13 Grade I listed buildings, and 35 Grade II* listed buildings.
+Some sites, such as Leicester Castle and the Jewry Wall, are both scheduled monuments and listed buildings.

 20th-century architecture: Leicester University Engineering Building (James Stirling & James Gowan : Grd II Listed), Kingstone Department Store, Belgrave Gate (Raymond McGrath : Grd II Listed), National Space Centre tower.